 CU Wizards Program

 Monthly Wizards shows during the school year are free science programs geared toward 5th-through-9th-graders, but all ages are welcome.
-Programs begin at 9:30am; the January program is in Duane Physics, G1B30, and the rest are in the Chemistry Building, room 140. www.colorado.edu/cuwizards
+The final show of the season begins at 9:30am in Duane Physics, G1B30. www.colorado.edu/cuwizards

 Firehouse Art Center Saturday Art Experience